 to an area who are single, and often senior citizens who have lost a spouse.

-Also, the W South St / S Parramore Ave neighborhood is unique for having just
+exclusive analysis shows that the W South St / S Parramore Ave neighborhood has

 Notable & Unique: Real Estate